DiamondLightSource/httomolibgpu/docs/source/reference/methods_list/reconstruction/FISTA3d_tomobar.rst

 FISTA stands for A Fast Iterative Shrinkage-Thresholding Algorithm :cite:`beck2009fast`.
 One of the major benefits of FISTA is the ability to build complex optimisation functionals that can handle a variety of problematic data.
-For instance, the amplification of the noise in iterations which is common for classical iterative methods, such as, :ref:`method_CGLS3d_tomobar` and :ref:`method_SIRT3d_tomobar`, can be resolved by using regularisation.
-There are many different types of regularisation that can be used, see some are listed here :cite:`kazantsev2019ccpi`.
+For instance, the amplification of the noise in iterations which is common for classical iterative methods, such as, :ref:`method_CGLS3d_tomobar` and :ref:`method_SIRT3d_tomobar`, can be resolved by using regularisation :cite:`kazantsev2019ccpi`.
+There are few types of regularisation that can be used, please see method's
+API :mod:`httomolibgpu.recon.algorithm.FISTA3d_tomobar`.

 **Where and how to use it:**